Enter your postcode to find your nearest store to have a face-to-face chat!

 minimising physical contact, especially with people at higher risk such as older people and people with existing health conditions

 Self-isolation means you must stay at home for 14 days.
-You must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19, or you arrived in Australia after midnight on 15 March 2020.
+You must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19.
 The Australian Government has prepared some information around what this means and the advice you should follow.

 More testing centres are now open.